Associate of science in respiratory care

 - Math 050 as determined by Clarion's math placement exam

 - BIOL 111 (basic biology) if students have not had one year of high school or college biology with a minimum grade of "C" or better within the past 5 years

 - 4 hours of respiratory care career shadowing with a respiratory therapist is highly recommended but not required.
-If you need assistance with this please contact Stephanie Adams, Respiratory Care Program Director.
+If you need assistance with this please contact Chris Harancher, Respiratory Care Program Director.

 Students must satisfy the following pre-clinical requirements prior to beginning clinical rotations in May.
 All pre-clinical requirements are at the student's expense and are subject to change.